I'd like to encourage everyone to keep working on the Laura Stamm power skating skills and maneuvers whenever possible.

 Skills testing is available at all of our 8 and 10 hour

-for more information on this and if testing is possible.
+clinics - Workshops and most of our 6 hour clinics.
 Also, we offer a chance to show up at a

 testing location and take the test without signing up for that particular clinic for people who attended a non testing clinic previously.
-Again, check with the instructor or the
+Check with the instructor or the

 person working the display table during the clinic to sign up for testing or